AxiomAZ/wra410/README.md

 * Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.

 ## Things that went undone:
+* Couldn't figure out how best to revise the schedule page, felt clear enough to me, so I just added a navigation to it and changed some of the colors.
+Also the text on the page never changed colors which made it complicated.